amitkgupta/adventofcode.com/README.md

 ## 2015

-First year of Advent of Code.
-All code done, all stars obtained.
+All code complete and stars obtained.

 ## 2016